sys-team/ASA.rest/README.md

 ASA.rest
 ============

-rest/addElement
+arest/get
 ------------

 rest/get
 ------------

-returns rows from table or stored procedure result set

-### url

-    .../<owner>.<entityName>[/<xid or id>][?<columnName = filterExpression>...]
+Returns result set of multi-entity query to ASA database.
+Joins entities based on foreign keys defined in database or user defined join condition.
+Result set contains fields of last enity in query.
+Uses the basic http authentification.
+User permissions the same as for database user.

-### variables:
+### options:

+Any option can be passed as http-header or http-variable.
+If passing as http-variable need colon be added to option name.

-* code - UOAuth access token
+* authorization - UOAuth access token (for arest service)
-* page-size: -  rows per page, default 10
+* page-size -  rows per page, default 10
-* page-number: - number of page from result set, default 1
+* page-number - number of page from result set, default 1
-* order-by: - order by expression, default 'id', if table or sp result set does not have 'id' column, no order by
+* order-by - order by expression, default 'id', if table or sp result set does not have 'id' column, no order by
-* columns: - list of columns to select, default '*'
+* columns - list of columns to select, default '*'
-* order-dir: - order by direction, default is 'desc'
+* order-dir - order by direction, default is 'desc'
+* distinct - if 'yes' distinct clause applies to query
+* long-values - if 'yes' shows long binary values in output.
+By default 'no' except then 'id' or 'xid' attribute set for last entity in query or long binary column exactly defined in 'columns' option

+### url syntax

+    ../rest/get/<owner1>.<entityName1>[/[<entity expression>[&<entity expression>...]]]
+    [/<owner2>.<entityName2>...][?<variable><logical operator><value>|<option>=<value>[&...]]

+* entity expression:
+  integer - value of 'id' column guid - value of 'xid' column
+  <column name><logical operator><value> -

 ### returns:

-xml with rows
+xml with rows of last entity in query

     url: ../rest/get/dbo.someTable?page-size:=1&page-number:=5